Accelerated, focused therapy to help you feel better — faster.

 Investment

-When you compare the cost of weekly therapy to the cost of an intensive, the difference often comes down to time and momentum.
+When you compare the cost of weekly therapy to the cost of an Intensive, the difference often comes down to time and momentum.
 In weekly therapy, it can take months to build enough continuity to reach the deeper layers of work—especially if you’re navigating trauma, chronic stress, or long-standing patterns.
+An Intensive condenses that same amount of therapeutic time into one carefully structured experience.
+Instead of pausing and restarting each week, you get uninterrupted support, focused processing, and a level of depth that’s hard to access in a traditional 45-minute format.

-Many clients choose an intensive because it allows them to make meaningful progress in days rather than months—saving them time, emotional energy, and, in some cases, the additional financial investment of long-term weekly care.
+Many clients choose an Intensive because it allows them to make meaningful progress in days rather than months—saving them time, emotional energy, and, in some cases, the additional financial investment of long-term weekly care.
+The investment reflects the level of preparation, customized treatment planning, and dedicated support you receive, as well as the accelerated momentum this format can create.

 Insurance

-It’s best to contact your insurance directly to determine—
+It’s best to contact your insurance directly to determine:

 What your out-of-network benefits are for outpatient therapy